 Your online program can be just as enriching and rewarding as coming to campus.
 Make sure you get your books early, read all the assigned materials, and be ready to start the semester.

-As mentioned earlier, at SPSU we use a Learning Management System (LMS) called GeorgiaVIEW Vista 8 for online courses.
-That's a pretty long name so you'll usually hear it referred to as Vista.
-Vista is what you'll log into for each registered course.
-Once you're in Vista, you'll see the materials and activities the professor has developed.
+As mentioned earlier, at SPSU we use a Learning Management System (LMS) called GeorgiaVIEW Desire2Learn for online courses.
+That's a pretty long name so you'll usually hear it referred to as D2L.
+D2L is what you'll log into for each registered course.
+Once you're in D2L, you'll see the materials and activities the professor has developed.
 You'll see the other students in the class and you'll find out what you need to read and what assignments you'll complete each week.

 - First line of support is the IT Help Desk 678-915-HELP (4357)

-It is strongly recommended that check your browser settings prior to using GeorgiaVIEW Vista 8.
+It is strongly recommended that check your browser settings prior to using GeorgiaVIEW Desire2Learn.
 The following video provides an overview of how to perform a browser check.
-The diagnostic information provided during your browser check will be useful if you request technical support through either the SPSU IT Helpdesk, or the Vista Online Support Center.
+The diagnostic information provided during your browser check will be useful if you request technical support through either the SPSU IT Helpdesk, D2L student support pages, or the D2L Online Support Center.

 The Lawrence V. Johnson Library is your source for academic materials such as journals and research databases.
 As an online student at SPSU, you have the same access as onsite students but you don't have to leave home.
 Through your Hornet Connect remote access, you can browse the library's collection and download materials.